process-engine/documentation/andere-themen/cheat-sheet/messagebus/external/README.md

 **/processengine/node/{node_id}**

+Sends messages regarding that node.

 - proceed-message

-  Tells the process-engine that this node is finished and it should proceed executing
+  Tells the process-engine that this node is finished and it should proceed. executing

   ```TypeScript